Reds vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Corbin Burnes (6-5) for his 18th start of the season.
+- The Brewers' Colin Rea (5-4) will make his 15th start of the season.

 |Opponent